karnaker/extract-email-from-url/README.md

 # extract-email-from-url

-Extract email addresses from a URL and output to CSV.
+Extract email addresses from a user inputed set of URLs and output to CSV.

 ### Requirements